 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

 Open plan sitting/kitchen/dining room with TV/DVD, mini Hi-fi, electric cooker, fridge, freezer, washing machine and microwave, etc

 Twin bedroom (accessed from gallery - looking down on open plan ground floor).

 - Linen (Single Bed)

 Bed linen INCLUDED and towels are available to hire.
 Heating is by electric storage heaters.
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
-A maximum of 2 dogs are welcome at an additional charge (2 large, 2 medium or 2 small).
+A maximum of 1 dog is welcome at an additional charge (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.